The Crossroads

 “Welcome, welcome, travelers!” he called, striding forward with open arms.
 “I am Jonas, the official greeter of Cresthaven.
 It’s my job to give you a warm welcome and help you get settled in.”
 His gaze swept over them, cataloging their weapons, their strange grouping, the wary set of their stance.

 Jonas, undeterred, continued cheerfully.
 “Now, before you go exploring, I should let you know that we take our laws very seriously here in Cresthaven.
-Our Lord Bakkus doesn’t take kindly to troublemakers or thieves, so be sure to keep your noses clean.”
+Our Lord Bakkus doesn’t take kindly to troublemakers or thieves, so be sure to keep your noses1 clean.”
 His eyes lingered on Thimara as he said this, a flicker of uncertainty crossing his features before the smile reasserted itself.
 “And if you need help or have questions, don’t hesitate to ask me or any of the other villagers.”

 Jonas’s smile tightened just a fraction.
 “Oh, he’s been our protector for many years now.
 Keeps the bandits away, ensures the harvest is bountiful.
 We’re quite fortunate.”

 “I’m sure,” Kaelen murmured, his tone making it clear he was anything but convinced.
+Cresthaven’s peace felt purchased at a hidden cost.

 Jonas gestured toward the village proper, where chimneys smoked and distant laughter echoed from behind shuttered windows.
 “If you’re looking for a good meal, I recommend the Cross Arms Tavern and Inn.
 Mistress Elara makes a venison stew that would make a king weep.
 And if you’re in need of supplies, Mitchell and Son is the place to go.
 Adventuring types?
 You’ll want to speak to Sir Wolfsbain at the guild.
 Just… be careful.
 It’s a dangerous world out there.”

-Before Jonas could reply, the mood shifted.
+Before Jonas could reply, the mood shifted violently.

 A single scream cleaved the afternoon like a sword.